Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Introduction

+Other literature indeed reports changes in neutrino emission, but does not convolve the signals with detector sensitivities to report expected detector counts.
+Ref. \cite{kuroda:2020} consider rotation and magnetic field evolution of a $20 M_\odot$ star, using an energy-dependent `M1' scheme, noting increased neutrino emission along the poles, compared to the equator.
+Ref. \cite{obergaulinger:2020} note brighter neutrino luminosities along the axis of rotation, relative to the equator, for magnetized $20 M_\odot$ and 35 $M_\odot$ gamma ray burst progenitors.
+Ref. \cite{powell:2020} follow explosion dynamics, remnant properties, and gravitational wave (GW) emission.
+These $18-$, $20-$, and $39 M_\odot$ models use fast multigroup transport---only reporting angle-averaged emitted neutrino luminosities and energies.
+Ref. \cite{jardine:2022} explore the influence of magnetic fields and rotation on 2D CCSNe, focusing on the shock dynamics and gravitational wave signal, only reporting angle-averaged emitted neutrino energies.
+Ref. \cite{harada:2022} show the impact of rotation on fast flavor conversion of neutrinos in CCSNe.

-Other literature seeks to extract additional information from CCSNe by combining multiple multimessenger observations from a given event. \citet{yokozawa:2015} propose a method to constrain core rotation based on the start times of GW and neutrino emission. \citet{kuroda:2017} show SASI activity imprinted on correlated signatures of GWs and neutrinos. \citet{segerlund:2021} use neutrino measurements during the bounce and accretion phase to estimate distance for nonrotating CCSNe. \citet{Pajkos_2021} suggest a method to constrain progenitor core compactness using two different GW features.
-For nonrotating models, \citet{warren:2020} constrain initial compactness and final remnant properties with GW and neutrino measurements. \citet{nagakura:2023} propose a method to constrain neutrino flavor conversion with GW and neutrino observations.
+Other literature seeks to extract additional information from CCSNe by combining multiple multimessenger observations from a given event.
+Ref. \cite{yokozawa:2015} propose a method to constrain core rotation based on the start times of GW and neutrino emission.
+Ref. \cite{kuroda:2017} show SASI activity imprinted on correlated signatures of GWs and neutrinos.
+Ref. \cite{segerlund:2021} use neutrino measurements during the bounce and accretion phase to estimate distance for nonrotating CCSNe.
+Ref. \cite{Pajkos_2021} suggest a method to constrain progenitor core compactness using two different GW features.
+For nonrotating models, Ref. \cite{warren:2020} constrain initial compactness and final remnant properties with GW and neutrino measurements.
+Ref. \cite{nagakura:2023} propose a method to constrain neutrino flavor conversion with GW and neutrino observations.
+Ref. \cite{choi:2025} note a correlation between the total radiated neutrino energy and GW f-mode.